Master of Arts in English

 ** Students must have successfully completed 9 semester hours of a foreign language or have passed a language examination approved by the department before registering for the 25th semester hour of the program.

-For information about course offerings, please contact Dr. Gregg Hecimovich.
+For information about course offerings, please contact Dr. Gregg Hecimovich, Chair.

-For informaiton about program requirements, please contact Dr. Jo Koster.
+For information about program requirements, please contact Dr. Jo Koster.

 Visit the Graduate School for more information.